 ASF has been present in sub-Saharan Africa since the 1990s, and increasingly found in eastern Europe since 2016.

 Since 2018, ASF has moved into Western Europe (notably Belgium) for the first time, and into Asia.
-It continues to move quickly through South-East Asia over the past few months, with cases being confirmed in China, Mongolia, Vietnam, Laos, Cambodia, Myanmar, North Korea, South Korea, the Philipines, Timor Leste and, most recently, Indonesia’s island of Sumatra.
+It continues to move quickly through South-East Asia over the past few months, with cases being confirmed in China, Mongolia, Vietnam, Laos, Cambodia, Myanmar, North Korea, South Korea, the Philipines, Timor Leste, Indonesia and most recently Papua New Guinea.